brookesb91/flutter_redux_starter/README.md

 ### Features

+All features are kept in the `lib/features` directory.

 | Path                              | Description                                        |
 | --------------------------------- | -------------------------------------------------- |
 | `{feature}/{feature}_router.dart` | Feature page routing, if required.                 |